randombenj/packhack/README.md

 ## Deploying to Heroku

-1) Create a new Heroku app:
+1) Create a new Heroku app (On Windows use Commandline or PowerShell):
 ```
 heroku create [APP_NAME] --region eu
 ```